zeeduardoz/zeeduardoz/README.md

 <h2>Welcome 👋 , I'm <b>José Eduardo</b>.</h2>

-I'm a software developer specializing in building exceptional websites and mobile apps with 3+ years involved in the entire software development lifecycle providing IT solutions for public and private organizations using React.js, React Native, Next.js, Node .js and Nest.js.
-Passionate about learning new technologies like ChakraUI, TailwindCSS and techniques like JAMStack, finding solutions to work challenges and being part of a collaborative environment.
-I really enjoy playing games and watching movies and series in my spare time.
+Software developer specialized in building exceptional websites and mobile applications, with more than 3 years involved in the entire software development lifecycle providing IT solutions for public and private organizations, using the best tools and technologies in the current market.
+I'm passionate about learning new technologies like ChakraUI, TailwindCSS and techniques like JAMStack and also about finding solutions to work challenges and being part of a collaborative environment.

 <br />
 <h3> 🛠 &nbsp;Tech Stack</h3>